 The work of Kezia Barnett has been showcased in galleries, short films, music videos, and projected on to four-story high billboards.
 Since graduating from Elam in 1998, Barnett has made award-winning videos for Goodshirt and Sarah Brown.
-She also directs commercials around the world; her efforts winning a 2005 Young Director of the Year award at Australia's Kodak Gongs, and a prize at the 2006 LA Shorts Fest.
+She also directs commercials around the world; her efforts won her the 2005 Young Director of the Year award at Southern Hemisphere advertising awards The Kodak Gongs.

 The title points the way towards this stylish short's film noir intentions, but a generic set up - a drifter rolls into a seedy motel diner — springs surprises as a tainted love time-travel plot unravels.
 Convincing performances from Leighton Cardno (Shortland Street's Dr Adam Heyward) as the eponymous Jet, burdened by murderous guilt, and Marissa Stott as the winsome waitress, realise a screenplay co-scripted by writer Chad Taylor.
 Black was directed by Kezia Barnett as part of a short film series to promote Schweppes by advertising agency Publicis Mojo.